Wisconsin governor urges peace ‘regardless’ of Rittenhouse outcome as demonstrators gather at courthouse - NewsBreak

 The governor’s remarks, shared just before noon on Tuesday, came shortly after the jury began deliberations in the Rittenhouse case.

 Evers had earlier authorized the deployment of approximately 500 National Guard troops to Kenosha ahead of a verdict, where they would remain on standby until requested by local law enforcement agencies.
 If needed, the National Guard will be available to provide support to both law enforcement and first responders, and “protect critical infrastructure and cultural institutions necessary for the well-being of the community,” according to a Nov.
-12 press release from the governor’s office.Rittenhouse provoked the bloodshed in Kenosha, prosecutor says
+12 press release from the governor’s office.Why did the judge drop Rittenhouse’s gun charge?

 Kenosha’s police and sheriff’s departments, too, said on Tuesday they were preparing to “ensure the safety” of the community.